 An investigation into the shooting found the fatal shots fired by Oregon State Police troopers were justified.

 However, officials said they were investigating the fact that FBI agents had fired two shots before Finicum left his vehicle.
 One shot missed the truck, and the other hit the truck’s roof, according to Deschutes County Sheriff L. Shane Nelson.

 “The question of who fired these shots has not been resolved,” Greg Bretzing, the FBI’s special agent in charge in Oregon, said at the time.

 An indictment accused Astarita of firing those two shots, and then knowingly making false statements to three supervisors that he had not fired his weapon.
 The indictment also accused Astarita of failing to tell Oregon State Police on two occasions that he had fired his weapon during the apprehension.

 Finicum was an outspoken protester and a father of 11.

-A white vehicle with Finicum and other protesters inside drove away from police.
-They later crashed into a snowbank and nearly hit an FBI officer in an attempt to evade a police roadblock, video shows.
+A white vehicle driven by Finicum stopped then drove away from police.
+The truck later crashed into a snowbank and nearly hit an FBI agent in an attempt to evade a police roadblock, video shows.